Is cannabidiol legal in Switzerland?

 How to use cannabidiol

-As mentioned above, CBD comes from the cannabis plant.
-However, it would be simplistic to think that the only way to consume this extract is by smoking.
+As mentioned earlier in this article on "Is cannabidiol legal in Switzerland", CBD comes from the cannabis plant.
+It would, however, be simplistic to think that the only way to consume this extract is by smoking it.
 In fact, thanks to the ever-widening success of this substance, a growing number of alternatives have emerged.
 Here are just a few of them.

 CBD Oil